Last Updated on September 28, 2022

 Morikami Museum & Japanese Garden, Delray Beach

-This complex of six botanical gardens spread over 200 acres in Palm Beach County, Florida was created by Japanese garden designer Hoichu Kurisu.
+This complex of six botanical gardens spread over 200 acres in Palm Beach County, Florida is the creation of Japanese garden designer Hoichu Kurisu.
 Kurisu says he intended it to help visitors “lay aside the chaos of a troubled world.”
 The time is obviously right for a visit.

 To accomplish that goal, Kurisu made use of small lakes and pathways that wind through pine forests, bamboo groves and rock arrangements.

-With its two landscaped islands joined by a bridge, Morikami’s gardens were inspired by those of Japanese nobles from the 9th to 20th centuries.
-The museum’s collection of bonsai trees is said to be one of the top three such collections in the world.
+With its two landscaped islands joined by a bridge, Morikami’s gardens are inspired by those of Japanese nobles from the 9th to 20th centuries.
+The museum’s collection of bonsai trees is one of the top three such collections in the world.

 Morikami Museum & Japanese Garden

 Tel: (561) 495-0233

 Naples Botanical Garden, Naples